The Hook – “Stop Guessing, Start Choosing”

 Once your 3-question profile is clear, translate it into specs across four dimensions.

 Advisor’s shortcut: Choose TPE when experience-first softness and budget matter most.
-Choose silicone when hygiene, artistry, and longevity outrank cost.
+Choose silicone when hygiene, artistry, and longevity outrank cost—and always confirm that materials are clearly advertised as phthalate-free and tested for skin contact, in line with ISO-style biocompatibility guidance.[1][5][6]

 Dimension 3: Realism & Features (Face, Skeleton, Tech)